googleapis/python-spanner-django/docs/connection-usage.rst

 Creating a Connection
 ---------------------

-To use the API, the :class:`~google.cloud.spanner_django.connection.Connection` class defines a high-level interface which handles connection to a Spanner
+To use the API, the :class:`~google.cloud.django_spanner.connection.Connection` class defines a high-level interface which handles connection to a Spanner
 databse: